ssbc/bipf/README.md

 necessary.

-Because of the length encoding, the ability to update inplace is very limited (not recommended actualy) but if you are building a system around immutable data, that is not much of a problem.
+Because of the length encoding, the ability to update in-place is very limited (not recommended actualy) but if you are building a system around immutable data, that is not much of a problem.
 Although, since subobjects are fully valid as an encoded value, you can easily